brayfe/lpn/Introduction.md

 In the context of Layout Per Node, Paragraph types can be used as complex fields which *can* be placed anywhere on a layout.
-In the example here, I am placing a Paragraph type that consists of a headline, image, and copy text, as a single entity within any given region in the layout.
-In this way, these two modules can work in a complementary fashion to provide the layout flexibility that Paragraphs doesn't provide on its own.
+In the example here, I am placing a Paragraph type that consists of a headline, image, and copy text as a single entity within any given region in the layout.
+These two modules can work in a complementary fashion to provide the layout flexibility that Paragraphs doesn't provide on its own.

-### 4. Extensibility/Coexistence
+### 4. Coexistence/Extensibility
 Layout Per Node's responsibility within the Drupal content building ecosystem is narrow by design:
-- By relying on the `field_layout` paradigm -- and therefore functioning at the node level -- it is not dependent on regions defined by a given theme; indeed Layout Per Node works equally with any theme.
+- By relying on the `field_layout` paradigm -- and therefore functioning at the node level -- it is not dependent on regions defined by a given theme; indeed Layout Per Node works equally with any theme [brief example of Layout
+Per Node being used with the popular [Bootstrap](https://www.drupal.org/project/bootstrap) theme]
 - By relying on the same Layout Discovery system as Panels and Display Suite, it can be used in conjunction with them.
 Panels IPE can be used for one node type, and Layout Per Node can be used for another on the same site.
-- Moreover, layouts developed by and for one layout system can be used interchangeably with Layout Per Node, provided they follow Layout Discovery standards.*
+- Moreover, layouts developed by and for one layout system can be used interchangeably with Layout Per Node, provided they follow Layout Discovery standards.* [enabling the Bootstrap Layouts module immediately makes these layouts available]
+- With its lightweight footprint, Layout Per Node can be disabled without affecting underlying content; layout will simply revert to the field layout defined in the content type.

 ### 5. Why "Per *Node*"?
 Drupal 8 has made great strides in standardizing Drupal's disparate 'content buckets' around the Entity API: in D8, taxonomies, blocks, and users share the same API as node types -- and as such, they are also all "fieldable" and can use `field_layout`.